What are the 5 dance skills that you think are most important for your students to learn?

-- The Challenge: Students can sometimes uncomfortable really dancing together – making eye contact, for example, or sharing space or touching in partnering activities.
+- The Challenge: Students can sometimes uncomfortable really dancing together – making eye contact, for example, getting into one another’s space, or touching in partnering activities.
 They need time and directed activities to develop comfort in these areas.
 Once they develop this comfort, they will be able to interact more authentically on-stage.

 - My Advice: Incorporate partner activities into every class.
-This can be as simple as facing one other and making contact while they perform basic exercises like plies and tendus.
+This can be as simple as having your dance students face one other and make contact while they perform basic exercises like plies and tendus.
 Simple weight bearing exercises, like counterbalances, can help students become comfortable making physical contact and being in one another’s personal space.

 - The Challenge: Dancing as an ensemble is hard!
-That is especially true in “this day and age,” in which Instagram can turn almost anyone into an overnight celebrity, and anything less than a starring role is looked down upon by many students – and their parents.
+That is especially true in “this day and age,” in which Instagram can turn almost anyone into an overnight celebrity, and anything less than a starring role is looked down upon by many dance students – not to mention their parents.
 It is important, but difficult, to teach students to value being part of the corps, the chorus, the ensemble – and to recognize the lessons learned from those experiences.

 4.)
 Embody an Alternate Reality – An important stage of child development is the ability to play pretend.
-When children learn to use their imagination and “be” someone or something else, they learn that their is more to the world than their own experience.
+When children learn to use their imagination and “be” someone or something else, they learn that there is more to the world than their own experience.
 This translates into their ability to dance as if they were a character, as well as to express a range of feelings, emotions, and moods in their dancing.

 - The Challenge: Over time, we lose this sense of imagination, play, and adventure, in our lives and in our dancing.
 Dance training moves away from the fun and freedom of creative movement, and becomes increasingly focused on technique, flexibility, and strength.
 When students are then asked to embody a character in a classical or theatrical piece, or evoke a mood or passion in a contemporary work, it can feel foreign and unnatural.

 - My Advice: Practice, practice, practice!
-Incorporate improvisation exercises based on characterization into you classes with all ages.
+Incorporate performance exercises based on characterization into you classes with all ages.
 (Here is a blog post with a few of my favs!)
 Teach classical variations or excerpts from musical theatre and make the embodiment of the character as important as the technical performance.
 Create class phrase work based on emotional qualities, and encourage your students to find their fullest physical expression – not just faces!

 5.)
 Improvise Authentically – When students in any genre or style find an improvisational style that is most true to them, they learn more about their own alignment and placement, technical abilities, and choreographic style!
 Becoming a competent, authentic improviser in the dance studio can instill a sense of empowerment, spontaneity, and confidence in their daily lives as well.